 - The writing requirement complies with Department standards for literature courses, a minimum of 2500 words.
 Writing assignments reflect the course goals that students can comprehend, interpret, analyze, synthesize, and evaluate the literature.

 - Because there are no prerequisites for literature courses, it is important that students understand the kind and quality of the writing expected.

-Reference, Resource, or Learning Materials to be used by Students:Short fiction anthology or collections are selected by the instructor.
-See individual course formats.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-approved textbook.
+See course syllabus.